 These songs and others targeted at teens are on XFamily.org because I was downloading them from the cult’s members-only website that I secretly had access to at the time.
 However, I limited how many songs I downloaded because I was worried about their server admins investigating leaks by checking their logs for large/irregular download patterns and shutting down my access.
 These days, a much larger chunk of the Family’s music is on cult-sympathizing site nubeat.org, but that came later.

-And through it all, the resistance carried on—from the trenches and from out in the open.
+Through it all, the resistance carried on—from the trenches and from out in the open.
 A power shift was underway, and the cult would never again recover momentum or the upper hand.

 One of these days, I can only hope, someone will write a detailed history of the resistance.
 Its key events and actors spanned something like 15–20 years, from the early 90s onward (although there had been shots fired earlier).
 And although the cult’s leaders were never brought to justice, in the end, the resistance was broadly successful at deflating and defanging what was once a globally sprawling and life-consuming cult, and preventing them from totally whitewashing their past.
 Many books have been written, podcasts recorded, and documentaries aired about the cult, and more will come.
 But the stories of the resistance movement are still fragmented, little known (many people operated in secret), or largely missing outside the heads of those who were on the front lines.
 So until such a history is written, inshallah, I hope to continue contributing bits and pieces of the story here like this.